charge investigation guide [microsoft 365]

 Evidence you'll need

-• Bank statement showing the Microsoft 365 charge
+• a Bank Statement showing the descriptor and date of the charge

 When escalation is appropriate